 (1) Applicability.

-(a) Sources and activities listed in Table 1, Part B of OAR 340-216-0020 that do not qualify for a General ACDP and are not required to obtain a Standard ACDP must, at a minimum, obtain a Simple ACDP.
+(a) Sources and activities listed in OAR 340-216-8005 Table 1, Part B that do not qualify for a General ACDP and are not required to obtain a Standard ACDP must, at a minimum, obtain a Simple ACDP.

 (b) Any source required to obtain a Simple ACDP may obtain a Standard ACDP.